 High energy bills?
 Call Selectra — Find out if you could pay less.

 Our Energy Team can sign you up to one of our partners’ tariffs fast.

-Coop Energy tariffs do not have exit fees.
-This means that even if you are on a fixed-rate contract for 12 months, you can still leave the contract early and you won't be charged an exit fee.
+Coop Energy tariffs do not charge exit fees.
+This means that even if you are on a fixed-rate contract for 12 months, you can still leave the contract early and you won't be charged for it.